awsdocs/aws-cost-management-user-guide/doc_source/con-bill-blended-rates.md

 **Note**
 When AWS assigns Reserved Instance hours to member accounts, it always starts with the account that purchased the reservation\.
 If there are hours from the capacity reservation left over, AWS applies them to other accounts that operate identical usage types in the same Availability Zone\.
 AWS allocates a regional RI by instance size: The RI is applied first to the smallest instance in the instance family, then to the next smallest, and so on\.
 AWS applies an RI or a fraction of an RI based on the [normalization factor](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/apply_ri.html#apply-regional-ri) of the instance\.
 The order in which AWS applies RIs doesn't result in a price difference\.

+## Savings Plans<a name="cb_savingsplans"></a>

+Savings Plans is a flexible pricing model that can help you reduce your AWS usage bill\.
+Compute Savings Plans enables you to commit to an amount each hour, and receive discounted Amazon EC2 and Fargate usage up to that amount\.

+### Calculating Costs with Savings Plans<a name="cb_calculating_sp"></a>

+AWS calculates the charges for Amazon EC2 and AWS Fargate by aggregating all usage that's not covered by Reserved Instances, and applying the Savings Plans rates starting with the highest discount\.

+The Savings Plans are applied to the account that owns the Savings Plans\.
+Then, it is shared with other accounts in the AWS organization\.

 ## Blended Rates and Costs<a name="Blended_CB"></a>